 7. SS shall transmit an RRCReconfiguration message implying handover to Cell 2.

-8. The start of T3 is the instant when the last TTI containing the RRC Connection reconfiguration message implying handover is sent to the UE, at that instant the SS shall switch the power setting from T2 to T3 as specified in Table 6.3.1.4.5-1 and 6.3.1.4.5-2.
+8. The start of T3 is the instant when the last TTI containing the RRCReconfiguration message implying handover is sent to the UE, at that instant the SS shall switch the power setting from T2 to T3 as specified in Table 6.3.1.4.5-1 and 6.3.1.4.5-2.

-9. The UE shall transmit RRCReconfigurationComplete message.
+9. The UE shall transmit RRCConnectionReconfigurationComplete message on Cell 2.

 10. If the UE transmits the uplink PRACH channel to Cell 2 less than 85 ms from the beginning of time period T3 then the number of successful tests is increased by one.
 Otherwise, the number of failure tests is increased by one.